 If you want to run a successful fundraising campaign through your auction, offer an exciting once-in-a-lifetime experience like a hot air balloon ride!
-You can even bundle this with a vacation package.
+You can even bundle it with a vacation package.

-This is a unique auction item that is sure to draw in adventure-seekers, and maybe even those who want to overcome their fear of heights for an impressive view!
+Hot air balloon rides are a unique auction item that is sure to draw in adventure-seekers, and maybe even those who want to overcome their fear of heights for an impressive view!

-7. Music/art/sports lessons
+7. Free lessons

 Great for any age range, participants will be able to bid on lessons that they’ve been wanting to take but haven’t had the time or opportunity to pursue.

 Reach out to local instructors and see if anyone would be willing to donate an hour-long lesson in support of your cause.
-This auction item can also be packaged with related items, and it can be easily adapted to any audience or demographic of supporters.
+This charity auction item can also be packaged with related items, and it can be easily adapted to any audience or demographic of supporters.

-- A fancy local hotel stay
+- A fancy local hotel stay.

-- A meal at an upscale restaurant
+- A meal at an upscale restaurant.

-- Tickets to a local event
+- Tickets to a local event.

-- Luxury bath products
+- Luxury bath products.

-- Snacks and drinks
+- Snacks and drinks.

-- Movies or books
+- Movies or books.

 You could even segment your attendee list and arrange a few different packages based on what each grouping would be interested in.
 Try out these items for yourself!

 9. Fine dining experience

-Fine dining experiences are reliable auction items for nonprofits because restaurants are usually willing to donate meals to good causes.
+Fine dining experiences are reliable charity auction items because restaurants are usually willing to donate meals to good causes.
 This generates publicity for them and cultivates strong relationships within the greater community.

 10. Museum membership

-For those who are interested in getting a taste of culture, offering a museum membership is a great auction idea that can stand on its own and provide long-term value.
+For those who are interested in getting a taste of culture, offering a museum membership is a great auction idea that can provide long-term value.
 Reach out to local museums and ask if they would be willing to donate an annual membership.